Landowners FAQ’s

 Electricity flows through a line to get from one place to another—this is called a current.
 As the electricity flows, it creates a magnetic field around the line—this line can be a power line, a line that brings power into your home or business, or a line that allows electricity to travel in your home to power your appliances.
 The magnetic field increases with the current, and is called EMF.
 EMF is strongest near the electricity flow and reduces as you move away from this current.
 So a transmission line with a large flow or current produces large EMF right at the line.
 The good news is that these power lines are on tall towers and are constructed away from homes and schools—this helps to reduce the EMF to levels similar to those measured next to some home appliances.

-See our electric and magnetic fields page for more detailed information.
+See our EMF fact sheet for more detailed information.

 Will herbicides be used for weed and brush control around transmission line facilities?